graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 You may realize you need a more comprehensive communication strategy.
 For instance what should you be communicating to your clients, with what channel?
 Email, SMS, Social Posts, or a webinar?
 If you would like advice we are here to help and we will be posting strategy articles in the future.

-As you start to look at the various platforms to communicate with customers and staff it can get overwhelming and too many to manage and separately set up, which is why an overarching systems or a technology stack have emerged.
+As you start to look at the various platforms to communicate with customers and staff it can get overwhelming, and too many to manage and separately set up, which is why an overarching systems or a technology stack have emerged.

 Imagine having your email, chat, website contact forms; social all tied together?
 That is where most modern cloud CRM solutions have evolved to such as Salesforce, Zoho, HubSpot, Nimble, Pipedrive...the list is long.
 (Full disclosure we are a [HubSpot partner](https://www.graphicintuitions.com/blog/gi-is-a-hubspot-agency-partner/) and user).